 Chronic inflammation is measured by proteins in the blood or saliva, called cytokines, that are produced when the body is in an inflammatory state.
 These cytokines — which include interleukin-6 (IL-6) and C-reactive protein (CRP) — help doctors understand what's going on in the body, so they're also known as inflammatory markers.

 Many things contribute to chronic inflammation, including genetics and lifestyle choices like smoking and lack of physical activity.
 But diet plays a large role, as well.
-"Processed foods, enriched flour and hydrogenated oils — also known as trans fats — have all been linked to an increase in inflammatory markers," says Black.
+"Processed foods, many enriched flour and partially hydrogenated oils — also known as trans fats — have all been linked to an increase in inflammatory markers," Black says.

-"Getting these foods out of your diet, and focusing more on whole foods and plant-based foods, are some of the best things you can do," says Black.
+"Getting these foods out of your diet, and focusing more on whole foods and plant-based foods, are some of the best things you can do," Black says.

-In that spirit, here are 10 foods that have been shown to fight inflammation in the body, along with smart ways to incorporate them into your diet.
+Here are 10 foods that have been associated with lower levels of inflammation in the body, along with smart ways to incorporate them into your diet.

 1. Oily Fish

 Fish are a good source of omega-3 fatty acids, a type of monounsaturated fat that has been shown to slow the production of inflammatory proteins, according to the Cleveland Clinic.
-Plus, says Black, adding more fish to your diet can help you eat less red meat, which is high in saturated fat and may fuel inflammation.
+Plus, adding more fish to your diet can help you eat less red meat, which is high in saturated fat and may fuel inflammation, Black says.

-The American Heart Association recommends eating fish at least two times per week.
-(Children and pregnant women, however, should choose fish low in mercury.)
 For the most omega-3s per serving, opt for oily or fatty fish.
-"Salmon is probably the most popular choice that people think of most often," says Black, "but other good options are mackerel, sardines and tuna."
+"Salmon is probably the most popular choice that people think of most often," Black says, "but other good options are mackerel, sardines and tuna."